Adorf

 Adorf ([ˈadɔʁf]) is a small town and municipality in the Vogtlandkreis to the south-west of the Free State of Saxony, Germany.
 Gettengrün, a village within the municipality, borders on the Czech Republic.

 Etymology

-The name Adorf can be analysed as "water-village", the "A" coming from old German word for water ("Ahha"), and "dorf" meaning a village.
+The name Adorf can be understood to mean "village on the water", the "A-" coming from an Old High German word for a stream or river (aha).
+Dorf is the Modern German word meaning village.